omidfarhang/omid.dev/content/posts/2012-02-10-is-digital-pearl-harbor-the-most-tasteless-term-in-it-security.en.md

 Rational.

-Why do security experts choose to terrorize people with a culture of fear in which terms such as &#8220;Armageddon&#8221; and &#8220;digital Pearl Harbor&#8221; get tossed about and blazoned across headlines?
+Why do security experts choose to terrorize people with a culture of fear in which terms such as “Armageddon” and “digital Pearl Harbor” get tossed about and blazoned across headlines?
 Why do we instead not substitute a reasoned discussion of the threat and how to secure the systems in question?

 SCADA threats are real.
 They could, indeed, result in a body count.
 But let's keep the rhetoric sane.
-Let's be mindful of the fact that there has been no &#8220;digital Pearl Harbor&#8221; in the 12 years since we first heard of it.
+Let's be mindful of the fact that there has been no “digital Pearl Harbor” in the 12 years since we first heard of it.

 Let's concentrate on making improvements instead of cooking up apocalyptic metaphors.